Skip to content

 The syntax for the TryParse method is as follows:

-Here, DataType refers to the data type that we want to convert the string representation to.
-The string value parameter is the string representation of the value that we want to convert, and the out DataType result parameter is the converted value.
-The method returns true if the conversion was successful and false if it was not.
+In this context, “DataType” is the target data type we aim to convert the string representation into.
+The “string value” parameter is the string we’re converting, and the “out DataType result” parameter holds the converted value.
+The method returns true if the conversion succeeds and false if it doesn’t.

 For example, consider a program that asks the user to enter their age.
 If you expect the user to enter an integer value, you can use the TryParse method to convert their input to an integer: